Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Add-AzVirtualNetworkGatewayIpConfig.md

 ### -VirtualNetworkGateway
 Specifies a **PSVirtualNetworkGateway** object.
 This cmdlet modifies the **PSVirtualNetworkGateway** object that you specify.
-You can use the Get-AzureRmVirtualNetworkGateway cmdlet to retrieve a **PSVirtualNetworkGateway** object.
+You can use the Get-AzVirtualNetworkGateway cmdlet to retrieve a **PSVirtualNetworkGateway** object.

 ```yaml
 Type: Microsoft.Azure.Commands.Network.Models.PSVirtualNetworkGateway